-Making it difficult, if not impossible, for people to contact you, is the #1 worst possible marketing mistake.
+Making it difficult, if not impossible, for people to contact you, is the #1 worst possible communication mistake when you’re marketing yourself.
 Even when someone wants to contact you, if that person doesn’t have your contact information easily available, it probably means that you have lost a potential client, customer, referral partner, or joint venture partner.

-Discovering that fact inspired me to create my number one most important rule of marketing:
+Discovering that fact inspired me to create my number one most important rule of communicating when you’re marketing yourself:

 ALWAYS make it easy for people to contact you!